ckeditor/labs/clipboar/README.md

 * [Mozilla Public License Version 1.1 or later (the "MPL")](http://www.mozilla.org/MPL/MPL-1.1.html).

 For full details about the license, please check the `LICENSE.md` file.

+Boar used inside logo is designed By xylia from [Pngtree.com](https://pngtree.com/).